 Therapy dogs (animals) are not legally defined by federal law, but some states have laws defining therapy animals.
 They provide people with contact to animals, but are not limited to working with people who have disabilities.
 They are usually personal pets of their handlers, working with them to provide services to others.
 Federal laws have no provisions for people to be accompanied in places of public accommodation that have “no pets” policies.
 Therapy animals usually are not service animals.

 Personal Note: I believe that a service dog provides therapeutic benefits to the owner.
 Should a dog, whose life span may be 10-15, and is usually decreased as a service dogs, be expected to fulfill both job descriptions, it depends on the individual dog.
 My dogs provide many things to me.
-My heart-centered knowing is that I would add any more stress on them beyond what is necessary.
-I enjoy having them around, healthy and with opportunities to be dogs.
+My heart-centered knowing is that I would not add any more stress on them beyond what is necessary.
+I enjoy having them around, healthy, and with opportunities to be dogs.